FacelessHacker/Privilege-Excalation-/PsExec.md

 # RUNNING CMD THROUGH PSEXEC

-Follow the steps below to run cmd.exe using PsExec
+##### Follow the steps below to run cmd.exe using PsExec

+- Download PsExec Tools from Microsoft Sysinternals using this link https://learn.microsoft.com/en-us/sysinternals/downloads/psexec
+- Extract the zip file
--
+- Save

 Place it in your C:\ drive.